BSc Medical Biochemistry: Career, Course, Skills, Scope, Options, Outlook, Challenges

 What is a BSc Medical Biochemistry degree program?

-A BSc Medical Biochemistry degree program is a four-year undergraduate program that focuses on the study of the chemical processes that occur within living organisms and their relevance to human health and disease.
+A BSc Medical Biochemistry degree program is a four-year undergraduate program that studies the chemical processes within living organisms and their relevance to human health and disease.

 What are the admission requirements for a BSc Medical Biochemistry program?